-This is the second part of the Pro Cap Table training course.
+This is the second part of the Pro Cap Table training course on the dilution formula.
 In this series we go through the basics you need to know, then work sheet by sheet so you know how to make a seriously kick ass cap table.

 There are 14 parts: